Pinafore/qanta-codalab/README.md

 You will only need to have [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed to run this reference system.
 You may optionally wish to install [httpie](https://httpie.org) to test the web api.

-IMPORTANT FOR MAC USERS: If you keep getting messages indicating a container was "Killed", [follow these instructions](https://lucianomolinari.com/2017/06/11/containers-being-killed-on-docker-for-mac/) to allow Docker to use more CPU/RAM.

 ## Running

 To run the reference system we have provided four easy commands to run.
 All of